-Ok guys, it’s been about a week now since my 5 rings arrived (check out these slim gold, silver, and rose gold rings if you’d like to build a set of your own) – time for an update.
+Ok guys, it’s been about a week now since my 5 rings arrived (check out these metal options and colorful silicon rings if you’d like to build a set of your own) – time for an update.
 (Before getting to that, if you’d like some background on this challenge go here for why we’re doing this.)

 First, and probably most importantly, I’m still at it!